Chris Ghika: Military career

-He was appointed Major-General commanding the Household Division on 15 November 2019.
+Ghika was appointed Major-General commanding the Household Division on 15 November 2019.
 In June 2020, during the coronavirus pandemic, he was responsible for the modified Trooping the Colour ceremony at Windsor Castle.
 He was appointed the commanding officer of the procession to Westminster Hall and the subsequent funeral of Queen Elizabeth II.
+He was appointed a Knight Commander of the Royal Victorian Order during an audience with King Charles III on 28 June 2023; during this audience he relinquished his appointment as Major-General commanding the Household Division and also as GOC London.
+He formally retired from the army on 30 December 2023.

 Ghika became Regimental Lieutenant Colonel of the Irish Guards on 10 June 2022.

+Later career

+After relinquishing his appointment as Major-General commanding the Household Division and retiring from the army after 30 years of service, Ghika became Under Treasurer and Chief Executive at the Middle Temple in July 2023.